tanyogeorgiev/ASP.NET-Core-Template/README.md

 # ASP.NET-Core-Template

-Inspired by the template of Nikolay Kostov : https://github.com/NikolayIT/ASP.NET-MVC-Template
+Inspired by the templates of Nikolay Kostov : https://github.com/NikolayIT/ASP.NET-MVC-Template